TimGrt/Ansible-Best-Practices/docs/ansible/tasks.md

 ## Naming tasks

 It is possible to leave off the *name* for a given task, though it is recommended to provide a description about why something is being done instead.
 This description is shown when the playbook is run.
+Write task names in the imperative (e.g. *"Ensure service is running"*), this communicates the action of the task.
+Start with a capital letter.

 === "Good"
     !!! success ""